juanitogan/slick/README.md

 - Cartoon_French.svg
 - Cartoon_German.svg

-### Python warning!

-Eeek!
-A snake!
-Due to a funky nuance of the Python language (that I won't bore you with the details of) you cannot end the output directory string with a backslash like so: `C:\GRITS Racing\Art\Car\`  That really messes with the python's brain.
-(Probably the fault of the writer of the OptionParser package, really.)
-So, leave it off (preferred), use a forward slash (platform doesn't matter with Slick), or use a double backslash (weirdly enough).
-No worries, Slick is slick enough to add a slash if Slick can't find one.
-So, enter your path like so: `C:\GRITS Racing\Art\Car`

 ### Bonus feature (sort of)

 If your filename ends with `__master__` or `__MASTER__` or any case form such as `__MAsTer__`, Slick will strip this from the output filename.
 For example, a source filename of `Cartoon__master__.svg` will still output the same filenames exampled above.
 (But, who names a file like this other than me???)

 ## Installation

 1. Download the latest release from the [Releases page](https://github.com/juanitogan/slick/releases).
 (Or, any other way you like to git yer GitHub files.)
+Be sure to choose the Slick release appropriate for your Inkscape version: v0.92.x, or v1.0 and later.

 2. Unzip the INX and PY files to your Inkscape "User extensions" folder.
 You can find that location in Inkscape here: Edit > Preferences > System.